ambikashas/Wearabouts/USER_MANUAL.md

 ## 1. High-Level Description

-**Wearabouts** is a mobile application that helps users digitize their wardrobe, create and save outfits, and receive personalized outfit suggestions for different events or weather conditions.
+**Wearabouts** is a mobile application that helps users digitize their wardrobe, create and save outfits, and receive personalized outfit suggestions for different events.
 The app uses AI-based clothing recognition to tag and organize uploaded clothing photos.
-Users can mix and match items to create outfits and plan what to wear for upcoming events.
+Users can geneerate outfits and plan what to wear for their upcoming events.

 Wearabouts is designed for anyone who wants an easier way to plan outfits, organize their closet, and reduce decision fatigue when getting dressed.